 - 1. This range of decorative gas fires are suitable for use with either Natural Gas (G20) at 20mbar supply pressure, or LPG (G31) at 37mbar supply pressure (please check appliance data plate for compatibility). - 2.
 A separate means of isolating the gas supply should be provided near to the appliance to facilitate servicing.
 For this an isolating valve has been supplied.

+Electrical Supply

-Electrical Supply is not required for this range of appliances.
+Not applicable to this range of appliances.